course-dprep/IMDb-Series-Rating-Investigation/README.md

 # Research Motivation
 Why did we choose this topic?
+We should define clearly the question of the project and describe what are we going to do.
+Some information is already written in the next chapter.

 ## Research Motivation & Project Description
 Welcome to our GitHub repository!